-Raised in beautiful southwest Virginia, this is the place I love to write and spend as much time outdoors as possible.
+Raised here, in beautiful southwest Virginia, this is where I love to write and spend time outdoors.
 It’s these people I enjoy serving.

 After an incredible career practicing medicine and public health, I decided to retire from full time work in 2016.
 The change was wonderful and I quickly adjusted to what it means not to hurry.

 I had time to weed my garden, hike, write more, forage for food in the woods and fully enjoy my friends and family.

 When SARS CoV-2 introduced itself to our planet, I re-joined the Virginia Department of Health work force to lead the COVID response in my corner of the world.

 My expertise and interests continue to grow and I’m particularly interested in helping people and organizations grow and learn how to get along.
 Explaining infection prevention has become something I do in my sleep and I love sharing what I know about personal and organizational well being.